snegodick/tools/README.md

-# tools
 ## Static URL for static files
-`andrew-openvpn.sh` - Autoinstall openvpn2.4 server in docker container
+`andrew-openvpn.sh` - Autoinstall openvpn-2.4 server in docker container.
+He creates a server and client configuration.